 Two cosmetics factory workers who tried to rescue another died themselves from breathing large quantities of argon gas.
 A subcontractor died on the scene after using argon gas to weld inside a large metal tank at the facility.
 The two would-be rescuers died the next day after being taken to a local hospital.
 One was overcome by fumes after trying to rescue his colleague.
 The other fell unconscious after entering the tank.
-According to a spokesperson for the Quebec workplace safety board, the welders were not properly equipped to work confined space.
+According to a spokesperson for the Quebec workplace safety board, the welders were not properly equipped to work within a confined space.

 Multigas monitors are available for simultaneous monitoring of oxygen, combustible and toxic gases.
-Toxic gases and vapors that can be inhaled or absorbed through the skin, are frequently found within confined spaces.
+Toxic gases and vapours that can be inhaled or absorbed through the skin are frequently found within confined spaces.
 Sometimes these atmospheric hazards displace oxygen and may make the body incapable of maintaining respiration.
-Some toxic gases and vapors can also cause long-term physical damage to the body in cases of repeated exposure.
+Some toxic gases and vapours can also cause long-term physical damage to the body in cases of repeated exposure.

 Whereas most single-gas monitors operate in diffusion mode, some hand-held multigas instruments use built-in pumps to draw samples from the immediate area, or from outside the confined space work area when used with sampling lines.
 The user views sensor readout on the instrument's digital display.
 Regardless of the number of sensors used, all sensors monitor and display readout continuously.
-Diffusion-type instruments are available for simultaneously measuring combustible gas LEL, oxygen and toxic levels in parts per million (ppm) of H2S, CO and other toxic gases.
-Alarms also alert users to low and high oxygen levels.
+Diffusion-type instruments are available for simultaneously measuring combustible gas LEL, oxygen and toxic levels in parts per million (ppm) of $\rm H_2S$ , CO and other toxic gases.
 Remote sampling pump adapters are sometimes offered to convert diffusion instruments into pumped instruments.

 Photoionization detectors (PID) for toxic gas and vapors use ultraviolet light to ionize molecules of chemical substances in a gaseous or vaporous state.
 Real-time digital readout allows users to immediately determine gas and vapor concentrations.
-Depending upon calibration input, gas and vapors are measured over a 0.1 to 10,000 ppm scale.
+Depending upon calibration input, gas and vapours are measured over a 0.1 to 10,000 ppm scale.
 Some PID designs are less sensitive to humidity than are others.

 Calibration is the manual or automatic process of adjusting instrument readings to match actual calibration gas values.
 To help ensure accurate monitoring and detection equipment, calibration checks should be performed frequently on all instruments used within confined space applications.
 Depending upon a particular instrument's capabilities, calibration kits containing known gas concentrations should be used daily to check instrument response, a procedure commonly known as a bump test.
-If the instrument fails a daily response check or bump test, that instrument must not be used until it passes a full calibration test.
-MSA offers a complete range of calibration equipment to verify the function of all MSA instrumentation used within confined space environments.

 MSA recommends performing a bump test before each day's use to verify proper instrument operation.
-The instrument must pass the bump test.
-If it fails the test, perform a calibration before using the instrument.
+If the instrument fails a daily bump test, that instrument must not be used until it passes a full calibration test.
 For further information, visit osha.gov for Verification Of Calibration for Direct-Reading Portable Gas Monitors.